MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-scale-out.md

 ## Replica management

 Scale-out creates one read-write semantic model replica, and as many read-only replicas as needed.
 All write operations are directed to the read-write replica.
-As a result, there's a high interactive CPU usage on the read-write replica.
-For example, by queries or sessions that target the read-write replica explicitly, that is, don't use `?readonly` in the connection string.
-In such cases, a new replica isn't added since the load cannot be distributed.
+This includes queries on sessions that target the read-write replica explicitly, that is, don't use `?readonly` in the connection string.
+These queries can cause high interactive CPU usage on the read-write replica.
+In such cases, a new replica isn't created because the query load targeting the read-write replica can't be distributed to read-only replicas.

 The number of read-only replicas is determined based on the amount of CPU used by your queries.
 The maximum number of replicas depends on your [SKU](./service-premium-what-is.md#capacities-and-skus).
 A new read-only replica is created if the current CPU usage across all active read-only replicas for a semantic model is high, and stays high.
-However, other capacity CPU usages might trigger throttling.
-Throttling can prevent read-only replicas from reaching a sustained high CPU usage.
+However, the current load on the capacity might by high enough to cause [throttling](/fabric/enterprise/throttling) if more replicas are added.
+Throttling prevents additional read-only replicas from reaching a sustained high CPU usage.
 In such cases, a new scale out read-only replica isn't created.

 A replica is removed when CPU use reduces and consistently stays low.